karanotts/aws_sec_study/99_Services/AWS_Cloud_Trail.md

         - S3 Bucket
         - EventBridge events

-CloudTrail Events are stored for 90 days by default.
+CloudTrail Events are stored for <strong>90 days</strong> by default.
 Use S3 Buckets for long term retention.